slitsche/biosoft/content/posts/residuality.md

 apparently changes in a non-predictable way.
 How do such brittle systems survive in an unpredictable environment?
 Successful software survives off-spec.

+Residuality theory uses insights from complexity science applied to biological evolution.
+Stuart Kauffman could predict the number of cell types in a species based on the number of genes and their dependecies.
+Barry assumes that the structure of the components in software system would influence the ability to react to unforseen changes in the business context.

-Residuality theory uses insights from complexity science.
-It proposes to start with a functional design and put it under stress.
+For this we start with a functional design and put it under stress.
 We should find many different stressors and do not judge them with our bias.
 The last point is the very important.
 Any stressor is equally valuable, even the giant fire spitting lizard.

 Yes, this introduces a lot of fun into the design work.